 October 30, 2019 - The Washington Nationals clinch their first World Series title, defeating the Houston Astros 6-2 in Game 7 at Minute Maid Park in Houston.
 The Nationals made their first World Series appearance in 2019.

-Facts: The annual baseball series, referred to as the Fall Classic, is played between the American League and National League champions.
-The first team to win four of the seven games wins the championship.
+The annual championship series, referred to as the “Fall Classic,” is played between the American League and National League champions.

-The New York Yankees have won the most World Series championships at 27 and the St. Louis Cardinals come in second with 11.
+The New York Yankees have won the most World Series championships at 27, and the St. Louis Cardinals come in second with 11.

-The New York Yankees have won back to back World Series more than any other team, six times, 1927 and 1928, 1936 through 1939, 1949 through 1953, 1961 and 1962, 1977 and 1978, and 1998 through 2000.
+The Yankees have won back to back World Series more than any other team, six times: 1927 and 1928, 1936 through 1939, 1949 through 1953, 1961 and 1962, 1977 and 1978, and 1998 through 2000.

 1903 - The first World Series is played.
 The Boston Pilgrims beat the Pittsburgh Pirates, five games to three.

 1904 - The World Series is not played.
 The National League champions the New York Giants refuse to play the American League champions the Boston Pilgrims, due to rivalry between the leagues.